NVDARemote/NVDARemote/README.md

 ## Features

 This template provides the following features you can use to help NVDA add-on development:
-* Automatic add-on package creation, with naming and version loaded from the add-on manifest file.
+* Automatic add-on package creation, with naming and version loaded from a centralized build variables file (buildVars.py).
+* Manifest file creation using a template (manifest.ini.tpl).
+Build variables are replaced on this template.
 * Compilation of gettext mo files before distribution, when needed.file for the needs of your add-on.
 - To generate a gettext pot file, please run scons pot. a <adon-name>.pot file will be created with all gettext messages for your add-on.
 You need to check the buildVars.i18nSources variable to comply with your requirements.